fuzzymfx/fuzzymfx.github.io/content/current.md

 - Rendering Engine
   - Render common markdown syntaxes
+    - The primary issue here is **rendering nested syntax**, lists, blockquotes, etc. The current implementation is stateless, and thus doesn't pertain any information about the previous element.
+My main focus is figuring out a way to implement this.
+  - ~~Color coding elements~~
-  - Add mechanism for custom colors and alignment
+  - Custom colors and alignment
-  - Add a bounding box to fix the dimensions of the terminal display
+  - Fixed bounding box dimenstion to standardize the console printing
-  - ~~Syntax highlighting~~
 - Templating Engine
   - Optional conf file to specify colors for a template
 - Footer: Optional asupport for a footer